nicocarolo/space-drivers-challenge/README.md

 ## Improvements

+- Use uid for entity id and no mysql autoincrement.
 - Test repository with go sql mock.
 - Work with `select for update` on write sql db.
 - Generalize a sql repository that can work with any model and move into /internal/platform.